 + Place of residence

-+ Nature and extent of the economic interest of the beneficial owner
++ Type and scope of the beneficial interest of the beneficial owner